eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/topic/typeSupport/typeSupport.rst

 A TypeSupport object encapsulates an instance of TopicDataType, providing the functions needed to register the type and interact with the publication and subscription.
-To register the data type, create a new TypeSupport with a TopicDataType instance and use the :func:`register_type` member function on the TypeSupport.
+To register the data type, create a new TypeSupport with a TopicDataType instance and use the |TypeSupport::register_type-api| member function on the TypeSupport.
 Then the Topic can be created with the registered type name.

 .. note::